 “Black South Africans Will Flee to Morocco”: Prophet Telvin Predicts

-• Several people on social media who watched the video thronged the comment section to share varied thoughts on the matter
+• Netizens who watched the video thronged the comments section to share stern reactions to his prophecy

-Renowned Ghanaian man of God, Prophet Telvin Sowah Adjei's prophecy about the fate of black South Africans due to the xenophobic attacks has caused a frenzy on social media.
+Ghanaian man of God, Prophet Telvin Sowah Adjei's prophecy about the fate of Black South Africans due to the xenophobic attacks has caused a frenzy on social media.

-During a church service on Sunday, May 31, 2026, the prophet indicated that the Black South Africans would soon become slaves to the people of Morocco.
+During a church service on Sunday, May 31, 2026, the renowned prophet indicated that the Black South Africans would soon become 'slaves' to the people of Morocco.

-In a video on X, Prophet Telvin Sowah Adjei indicated that he saw in a vision that Black South Africans were migrating from their country to a Northern African country just to become slaves.
+In a video on X, Prophet Telvin Sowah detailed an alleged vision of Black South Africans migrating from their country into hardship with a Northern African country.

 Read also